rdevans87/ORM-ECommerce-BackEnd/README.md

 This is a back-end application for an e-commerce site that uses [MySQL2](https://www.npmjs.com/package/mysql2) and [Sequelize](https://www.npmjs.com/package/sequelize) packages to connect an `Express.js` API to a MySQL database, which utilizes the [dotenv](https://www.npmjs.com/package/dotenv) package to store sensitive environmental variables such as: `username`, `password`, and `database name`.

 The `schema.sql` file in the `db` folder was run in `MySQL Workbench` to create the `ecommerce_db` and establish a connection with the `Insomnia Core` server through the command line interface or integrated terminal in VS code.
 Once the database is created, the specific `NPM packages` are installed using `npm i` and the `npm run seed` command migrates the data to MYSQL.
-Object-Relational Mappin can then   GET, POST, PUT, and DELETE, data from the database,

-A table is generated from the js files in the models folder.

-combiles into a table from the js files in the models  Oband

-using Object-Relational Mapping to create the database infrastucture by mapping objects into  object-relational mapping API to GET, POST, PUT, DELETE
+This app relies heavily on back-end technologies and object-relational mapping for various methods of data manipulation, storage, and retrieval when using HTTP methods with RESTUL API services.

 ## User Story